confio/tgrade-docs/developer/02-smart-contracts/04-compile-contract.md

 Smart contract binary size must be as small as possible for reduced gas cost.
 This will not only cost less on deployment, also for every single interaction.
 Simply, **optimize production code** using [cosmwasm/rust-optimizer](https://github.com/CosmWasm/rust-optimizer).
-**rust-optimizer** also produces reproducible builds of cosmwasm smart contracts.
+**rust-optimizer** also produces reproducible builds of smart contracts.
 This means third parties can verify the contract is actually the claimed code.

 ```shell
 docker run --rm -v "$(pwd)":/code \